Thin gap approximations for microfluidic device design: A new perspective on the Hele-Shaw approximation

-where the first two terms come from $\Delta$, and the third term is the dimensionless pressure gradient.
-Including additional bases such as $Q_3, Q_4, \ldots$ in our expansion would allow us to eliminate the $z$-dependent terms in Eq.~\eqref{eq:pressure driven least square 1}, but at the expense of introducing a coupled system of equations for the unknown functions $u_i$.
-Before considering the more complex coupled system, we first seek an optimal closure involving only $u_1$.
-We assume the optimal closure is of the form: $au_{1}''- 12u_{1}+1=0$ for some constant, $a$, to be determined.
-Substituting into Eq. \eqref{eq:pressure driven least square 1} leads to $r(z; a) u_1''(y) \approx 0$, where $r(z;a)=6 \left( \frac{1}{4}-z^{2} \right)-a$.
-Since $u_1'' (y)=0$ produces only trivial solutions, we choose $a$ to minimize the left-hand side, integrating the squared residual against a weight function $w(z)$:
+where the first two terms come from $\partial_{y}^{2}+ \partial_{z}^{2}$, and the third term is the dimensionless pressure gradient.
+Including additional bases such as $C_{3}^{(-\frac{1}{2})} (z), C_{4}^{(-\frac{1}{2})} (z), \ldots$ in our expansion would allow us to eliminate the $z$-dependent terms in Eq.~\eqref{eq:pressure driven least square 1}, but at the expense of introducing a coupled system of equations for the unknown functions $u_i$.
+Before considering the more complex coupled system, we first seek an optimal closure involving only $u_{0}$, that is, a single equation for $u_{0}$ with constant coefficients.
+Therefore, we assume the optimal closure is of the form: $a\partial_{y}^{2}u_{0} (y) -12 u_{0} (y) +12=0$ for some constant $a$ to be determined. \footnote{Alternatively, one may assume the more general form $a \partial_{y}^{2}u_{0} (y) -b u_{0} (y) +c=0$, but, by applying the residual minimization procedure introduced later, one would find that $b = 12$ and $c = 12$, which reduces exactly to the same equation as above.} We can easily solve the equation and obtain the expression of $u_{0} (y)$: